-China marks 70 years of Communist rule with massive show of force
+China flexes military muscle to mark 70 years of Communist rule

 “You can’t walk to Tiananmen Square.
 You can’t go further than here,” he said.

-Reporting by Ben Blanchard; Additional reporting by Michael Martina, Ryan Woo and Tony Munroe; Editing by Lincoln Feast
+Reporting by Ben Blanchard; Additional reporting by Michael Martina, Ryan Woo and Tony Munroe, and Shanghai newsroom; Editing by Lincoln Feast